Chocoerica/BCGameJam2020/README.md

  * coor verfification
  * `erica` master dict of words for puzzle to randomly grab from
  * *bulatov accent* "`trivial`" method for filling unpopulated cells with giberish

+To compile:
+(ql:quickload :word-search)

+To run:
+(gamekit:start 'word-search:word-search)
+need to stop before compile:
+(gamekit:stop) --> doesn't work, need to restart terminal or just control-d a lot